Health Tips for Pregnant Women

-- Talk to your health care provider about how much weight you should gain during your pregnancy.
-Track your progress on a weight-gain graph.
+- Talk to your health care professional about how much weight you should gain during your pregnancy, and regularly track your progress.

-- Eat foods rich in folate, iron, calcium, and protein.
-Ask your health care provider about prenatal supplements (vitamins you may take while pregnant).
+- Consume foods and beverages rich in folate, iron, calcium, and protein.
+Talk with your health care professional about prenatal supplements (vitamins you may take while pregnant).

 - Eat breakfast every day.

-- Eat foods high in fiber and drink plenty of water to avoid constipation.
+- Eat foods high in fiber, and drink fluids (particularly water) to avoid constipation.

 - Avoid alcohol, raw or undercooked fish, fish high in mercury, undercooked meat and poultry, and soft cheeses.

-- Be physically active on most, or all, days of the week during your pregnancy.
-If you have health issues, talk to your health care provider before you begin.
+- Do moderate-intensity aerobic activity at least 150 minutes a week during your pregnancy.
+If you have health issues, talk to your health care professional before you begin.